mispon/gta5-server/README.md

 In the ui folder you will find the interface, speedometer, authorization and character customization windows.
 They are made on pure html + js + css, there everything is very badly written, so I advise
 The user interface is immediately done using Webpack and less / sass.
 If you try, you can easily do it on React.

-DATABASE
+GT-MP-DATABASE
 ------------

 This is a wrapper over a database that is based on linq2db.
 I used sql server, for me it was very convenient.
 The structure of the tables I saved and zakomitil in the root directory gta-mp-server.bak.
 You will simply need to install Sql Management Studio, deploy the backup of this file and in ConnectionSettings.cs specify your data for the connection.

-TRANSPORT TYPES
+GTA-MP-DATA
 ------------

 This is the general data for the database, server and site.
 I collected them as a local nuget-package.
 This was convenient, since I was working on the server and the site at the same time.
-But you can not be bothered and just create direct link to this package wherever required.
+But now I've change using on direct link.

 SERVER
 ------------